sergz28/Bubble-Trouble/readme.md

 Game starts with one large ball.
 Move around with W-D or Left and Right arrow.
+Shoot with SPACE to break up the ball.
 ***You need to install the pyglet library for this to work.
 Check requirements.txt*** Python 3.12.4